danconsults/metroblog/_posts/2014-07-07-Every Business is a service business-post.md

 ---
 layout: post
-title:  What's our business?
-We mainly deal in  ~~Manufacturing.~~ Serivces
+title:  Every Business is a service business.
 date:   2014-07-07 15:30:00
 categories: Services
 tags: Service Design
 ---

+What's our business?
+We mainly deal in  ~~Manufacturing.~~ Serivces.

 Every business is a service business.